Ooid growth: Uniqueness of time-invariant, smooth shapes in 2D: The non-local equation

 We turn to investigate steady state solutions of the non-local equation (\ref{eq:steady_state}).
-As we found that they possess D2 symmetry, we keep investigating a curve segment $\bar\Gamma$ (c.f.
+As we found that the symmetry group of any invariant solution is $D_2$, we keep investigating a curve segment $\bar\Gamma$ (c.f.
 Figure 1.).
-To investigate uniqueness of solutions in (\ref{eq:steady_state}) let us assign $(\hat{c}_1,\hat{c}_2)$ and $(c_1,c_2)$ if they result in an identical curve as a steady state solution of the proper model (i.e. (i.e. it fulfills \ref{eq:local_03}) in case $(\hat{c}_1,\hat{c}_2)$ and (\ref{eq:steady_state}) in case $(c_1,c_2)$).
+To investigate uniqueness of solutions in (\ref{eq:steady_state}) let us assign $(\hat{c}_1,\hat{c}_2)$ and $(c_1,c_2)$ if they result in and identical time-invariant curve of the proper model.
 In this sense we can talk about a \emph {mapping between the parameter spaces}.
-Observe, that